michael-pruglo/_nandComputer/README.md

 Based on [Nand2Tetris](https://www.nand2tetris.org/) <p>

 ## Hardware
+Currently implemented chips: <p>
-Currently the most basic chips are implemented: Nand, Not, And, Or, Xor, Mux, DMux as well as their multi-bit and multi-way versions.
+`BasicGates`: Nand, Not, And, Or, Xor, Mux, DMux as well as their multi-bit and multi-way versions.<p>
-The implementation is in the namespace `BasicGates`. <p>
+`Adders`: Half adder, Full adder, Add32.

-Testing capacities are provided as well - in form of the class `TestBasicGates`.
+Testing capacities are provided as well.
 There are 2 parameters: `RANDOM_AMOUNT_N`, which specifies how thoroughly the functions are tested (higher = more tests), and `EXHAUSTIVE_TIME_N`, which allows to measure time more precisely (higher = more precise).<p>

 Current results: <p>
 ```
 TestBasicGates::full scan: